Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas Tech Stats and Trends

-- In Texas Tech's nine games this season, it has four wins against the spread.
+- Texas Tech has four wins against the spread in nine games this year.

-- This year, the Red Raiders are winless against the spread when entering a game as an underdog of 10.5 points or more.
+- The Red Raiders have been underdogs by 10.5 points or more one time this year and have not covered the spread once.

-- Texas Tech has hit the over in 44.4% of its opportunities this season (four times over nine games with a set point total).
+- Texas Tech has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

 - The Red Raiders have turned the ball over 16 times this season, five more turnovers than the Cyclones have forced (11).